Caerphilly County Borough Local Delivery Group

 The inclusion of green spaces and considerations for local wildlife further enrich the project and as communities and services increasingly prioritise sustainability, projects like this serve as examples of how to balance functionality with environmental consciousness whilst being prepared for the current and future operational needs of the fire service.

-Local Supply Chains – support the building of local supply chains and skills to drive change in construction.
+Local, Trusted Supply Chains – support the building of local supply chains and skills to drive change in construction.

 Establish equitable funding – support residents and businesses to be able to make the changes needed to their buildings.